Track refund progress 24/7

 More information

-- If our Idaho Refund Status page says your refund was mailed to you some time ago but you haven't received it, contact Taxpayer Services for information on requesting a reissue of the check.
+- If the Idaho Refund Status tool says your refund was mailed to you some time ago but you haven’t received it, contact Taxpayer Services for information on requesting a reissue of the check.

 - If you think you may have been a victim of identity theft, check the resources on our Identity Theft page.